mostlybob/howistart.org.go/README.md

 Readme
 ======
-A follow-along project using Peter Bougon's article at
+A follow-along project using Peter Bourgon's article at

 http://howistart.org/posts/go/1